robertmartin8/ReasonableDeviations/_posts/2017-07-11-gamma-function-intuition.md

 $$2.5! = 2.5 \cdot 1.5! = 2.5 \cdot 1.5 \cdot 0.5!$$

-But we are now left with the conundrum of working out $0.5!$
+But we are now left with the conundrum of working out $0.5!$.
+Nevertheless, it is important to discuss this, because any function that claims to extend the factorial must also meet these conditions.
+We shall eventually prove that the gamma function *does* have these two properties, but first we must understand its shape.

 <br/>
 ## The Gamma Function